drBenway/pixi-vn-wiki/start/make-visual-novel.md

 So, in my case, I will use before the `moveIn` function the `addTicker` function to add the `ZoomTicker` ticker.
 This way Steph will be mirrored on the x-axis after the transition is complete.

-Also since I will use typescript for this animation, I created a special label for this animation.
+Also since I will use typescript for this animation, I created a label for this animation.
 So that it can be called also from other languages ​​that are not JS/TS.

 ```ts [labels/animation01.ts]
 import { canvas, moveIn, newLabel, ZoomTicker } from "@drincs/pixi-vn";